mrocklin/blog/_posts/work/2013-11-15-Functional-Wordcount.md

 A good vocabulary can concisely express most relevant problems with a small number of terms.
 The functional standard library (e.g. `map`, `groupby`, `frequencies`, ...) is such a set.
-It has been developed and honed over decades of language development.
 Understanding a relatively few number of terms (around 10-20) enables the concise expression of most common programming tasks.
+This set arose was developed and refined across the decades of language evolution.